GaaSyy: Career

 The disciplinary committee of the House of Councillors voted to expel him on March 14, which was made official by the whole body the following day.
-The final expulsion vote passed 235-1, with the only "no" vote being his fellow party member, Satoshi Hamada.
+The final expulsion vote passed 235–1, with the only "no" vote being his fellow party member, Satoshi Hamada.
 The expulsion was the first in over 70 years, and the first ever instance of expulsion for non-attendance.
 After the expulsion vote, party leader Ayaka Otsu expressed disappointment, noting that he had openly campaigned on working from abroad, so his constituents would not be upset by remote work.

 The expulsion meant that GaaSyy no longer had immunity from prosecution afforded to parliamentarians while parliament was in session.
 On March 16, 2023, Tokyo Metropolitan Police Department requested an arrest warrant for GaaSyy over alleged defamation in his social media videos, as well as for his editor.
 It also requested that the Ministry of Foreign Affairs demand the return of GaaSyy's passport.

+On April 14, 2023, the Metropolitan Police Department announced that it had issued an international arrest warrant for him through Interpol.
+On June 4, 2023, the Metropolitan Police Department arrested Higashitani immediately upon his arrival at Narita Airport on suspicion of habitually threatening celebrities and others.
+He was later indicted with habitual intimidation and forcible obstruction of business.
+On July 12, 2023, his request for bail was denied by Tokyo District Court.
+On September 21, 2023, he was released on bail.
+On March 14, 2024, GaaSyy was convicted by the Tokyo District Court and was given a suspended sentence of three years' imprisonment.